-The MOV Review Board will consider the individual actions of each nominee, regardless whether or not the nominee is part of a group.
-The Board is allowed to recommend a limited number of recipients each year to receive the MOV, so it is within the Board's discretion when considering group nominations to recommend some, all, or none of the nominees to receive the MOV.
+The MOV Review Board will consider the individual and collective actions of each nominee, regardless of whether the nominee(s) is part of a group.
+The Board is allowed to recommend a limited number of candidates each year to receive the MOV, and so it is within the Board's discretion when considering group nominations to recommend some, all, or none of the nominees to receive the MOV.

-Visit https://bja.ojp.gov/program/medalofvalor in the Medal of Valor website.
+See the Medal of Valor homepage.